San Jose Scale

 Prune out infested branches to reduce the population and improve spray penetration.

 Scales are especially difficult to control on large trees with rough bark.
 The secret to successful control is coverage.
 If scales are present, then trees would benefit from an oil plus insecticide spray at the dormant or delayed dormant period.
 An insecticide can also be applied at early petal fall to control the males before they mate with the females if populations are high.
-Later in the season, usually from early to mid-June, the crawlers can be targeted with applications of Esteem, Centaur, or Movento if the oil sprays were less than effective.
+Later in the season, usually from early to mid-June, the crawlers can be targeted with chemical spray applications if the oil sprays were less than effective.
 Specific chemical recommendations for home gardeners are in Fruit Production for the Home Gardener, and recommendations for commercial growers are in the Penn State Tree Fruit Production Guide.